7 Reasons Why Your Offer To Purchase A House Was Rejected

 Can’t you wait till you can get started with the planned renovations and re-decorating of your new place?

-Or, do you need to hang tight a bit longer as your offer is contingent to you selling your current home, which shouldn’t take longer than say 1-2 months?
+Or, do you need to hang tight a bit longer as your offer is contingent on you selling your current home, which shouldn’t take longer than say 1-2 months?

 Well, you might be jumping the gun a bit, as the home seller has somewhat different plans!